 Aquatics– Students explore complex under-water ecosystems with marine and freshwater biologists.
 They also learn how wetlands and buffers contribute to healthy streams.

 Forestry– Maryland foresters will teach how to identify tree species and determine a tree’s height and age.
 Students also learn management techniques for healthy and productive forestry resources.

 Soils– Students work alongside soil scientists to learn about profiling and mapping techniques used to determine soil characteristics for farming and developing activities.

 Wildlife– Students learn first hand from wildlife managers about animal populations and dynamics in Maryland and the importance of preserving wildlife habitat.

 The first wave of competitions begins in the spring with local teams competing for the county Envirothon title.
 The county winner advances to the statewide Maryland Envirothon.
-This 2 day competition is usually held in June and features a number of outdoor activies, including night hikes, campfire chats and wildlife demonstrations, along with additional training in all five resource areas.
-The winner of the Maryland Envirothon earns the right to represent the state at the Canon Envirothon.
+This 2 day competition is usually held in June and features a hands-on training day in all 5 resource areas as well as number of fun events including a pizza and ice cream party.
+Teams can choose to do an optional presentation on the topic of that year’s 5th issue.
+The winner of the Maryland Envirothon earns the right to represent the state at the North American Envirothon.

 The Venturing Crew 202 from Carroll County won the 2016 Maryland Envirothon, and placed 5th at Nationals.
 Teams from Harford and Montgomery finished 2nd and 3rd respectively at the State Competition with teams from Anne Arundel and Garrett performing notably in individual subjects.
 Around 80 challengers from 16 counties across Maryland took part in this year’s State Competition.
 The event was held at Mount Saint Mary’s University in Emmitsburg, Maryland.